 Suffering injuries after a slip and fall accident is a life-changing experience.
 What’s more, it can be incredibly overwhelming when medical bills start to pile up and you’re unable to work due to your injuries.
 When a fall occurs on another person’s property or at a place of business, the owner may be liable for damages under Louisiana premises liability law.

-If you or a loved one fell on another person’s property and suffered injuries, contact the slip and fall injury lawyers at The Law Offices of Blaine Barrilleaux for a free case review.
+If you or a loved one fell on another person’s property and suffered injuries, contact our slip and fall injury lawyers for a free case review.
 Our slip and fall lawyers understand what you’re going through and are here to help.
 You may be entitled to compensation for your injuries, however, we must review your case to determine what legal options are available after your accident.

 What Is Premises Liability?